katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan2/P2PostTest_num2.rst

 Guarded Replacement
 =====================

-Fill in blank parts of code to complete the method.
+Choose the correct choice to fill in the blank of the code:

 .. timed:: posttest2-fillinblank_timed
     :timelimit: 5
     :nofeedback:

-    Choose the correct choice to fill in the blank of the code:

     Section 2: Fill in the Blank